EngyNasr/MSE-Benchmark/README.md

 Albert-Ludwigs-Universität Freiburg:
 [Evaluation of Automatic Ontology Matching for Materials Sciences and Engineering (2020)](https://ad-publications.cs.uni-freiburg.de/theses/Master_Engy_Nasr_2020.pdf).

-This GitHub repository serves for management, further development of the benchmark and evaluation of matching systems in OAEI campaigns.
+This GitHub repository serves for management and further development of the benchmark as well as for evaluation of matching systems in OAEI campaigns.

 ----